jqno/equalsverifier/_manual/05-null.md

 ### Annotations
 You can mark your fields with a `@Nonnull` annotation.
 EqualsVerifier recognizes annotations named `@Nonnull`, `@NonNull` and `@NotNull`.
 This should cover the annotations from all the popular annotations providers, like FindBugs and Eclipse.

-In addition, EqualsVerifier supports FindBugs's deprecated `@DefaultAnnotation`, and [JSR305's default annotations](http://stackoverflow.com/questions/11776302/how-to-indicate-that-member-fields-are-nonnull-by-default).
+In addition, EqualsVerifier supports FindBugs's deprecated `@DefaultAnnotation` and [JSR305's default annotations](http://stackoverflow.com/questions/11776302/how-to-indicate-that-member-fields-are-nonnull-by-default).
 In these two cases, EqualsVerifier also supports the `@CheckForNull` annotation to reverse the process for a single field.

 If you already use these annotations for static analysis purposes, this is obviously the preferred way to deal with nulls in EqualsVerifier as well.